florinpop17/app-ideas/Projects/MyPodcast-Library-app.md

 The goal of _My Podcast Library_ is to build a more personalized library of your favorite podcasts and episodes.
-In this app you'll use [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Podbean](https://www.podbean.com) to create and app the maintain your personal library of podcasts.
+In this app you'll use [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [Podbean](https://www.podbean.com) to create an app to maintain your personal library of podcasts.

 This project is described in detail by the following user stories, but feel